AkshankTyagi/UVS3/README.md

 ## Setup
-Script is written with python (Version: 3.10.6) on linux.
+Script is written with python (Version: 3.10.6) on Windows.
 Additional modules required:

 * numpy       (tested with Version: 1.21.5 )
 * matplotlib  (tested with Version: 3.5.1 )